 There is no vaccine to prevent salmonellosis, although there are vaccines for typhoid fever.

-People with bacteremia are given antibiotics such as ciprofloxacin or ceftriaxone intravenously for 2 weeks.
+People with bacteremia are given antibiotics such as ciprofloxacin or ceftriaxone for about 2 weeks.
 If bacteremia persists, antibiotics are given for 4 to 6 weeks.

 Abscesses are drained surgically, and antibiotics are given for at least 4 weeks.